 It's that time of year again!
 Time to train, learn, laugh, hug, and bask in the brotherhood that is FDIC International!
 This is my Christmas, New Year's Day, and Easter all rolled into one... and I personally can't wait.

 Looking forward to seeing old friends and making new ones.
-Looking forward to…Continue
+Looking forward to working my butt off for our RIT Combat Challenge students.…Continue

 Added by Paul Combs on April 20, 2018 at 9:10am — No Comments

 This episode discusses the transitioning from an engine or other company to the truck company.
-Your panel discusses the…Continue
+Your panel discusses the differences you can expect when operating on a truck company as…Continue

 Added by Jason Hoevelmann on April 19, 2018 at 6:54pm — No Comments